cztsengt/Data-Structures-and-Algorithms/README.md

 Ignore Precompiled Headers: https://docs.microsoft.com/en-us/cpp/build/reference/y-ignore-precompiled-header-options?view=vs-2017

-Steps for Installing Visual studio:
+##Steps for Installing Visual studio:
 1) Install Visual Studio 2017 from microsoft
 2) Install Microsoft SDK
 3) Install Git (Git Bash)

-Setting up a repo:
+##Setting up a repo:
 1) CD or Git Bash into the folder where you want to set it up, prob Documents/Github
 2) Then close the repo: git clone https://github.com/cztsengt/Data-Structures-and-Algorithms.git

+Lab partner for many of these projecs was Vishvam.